The state of PV recycling: Building a solar circular economy

 United States

-By mid-2020 more than 7 million tons of PV panels had been installed in the US, before capacity additions accelerated in the second half of the year.
-Recycle PV Solar, one of the nation’s few solar recycling companies, last year formed an integrated partnership with the European PV Cycle waste management scheme to run a service to collect, treat and recycle discarded solar panels and components.
+Recycle PV Solar, one of the nation’s few solar recycling companies, formed an integrated partnership with the European PV Cycle waste management scheme to run a service to collect, treat, and recycle used solar panels and components.

 The National Renewable Energy Laboratory (NREL) at the US Department of Energy last year carried out research into the best strategies for PV recycling.
 The study recommends:

-- Focusing on developing extraction processes to recover the high-value silicon metal from panels
+Focusing on developing extraction processes to recover the high-value silicon metal from panels

-- Finding ways to reduce costs
+Finding ways to reduce costs

-- Increasing the amount of material that can be recycled
+Increasing the amount of material that can be recycled

 India